 Are Your Plants or Lawn Being Attacked by the Japanese Beetle Bug?

-If your lawn has random discolored patches, or leaves on your trees look like something attacked them with a scissors, chances are you can point the finger at Japanese beetles.
+If your yard has random brown patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can point the finger at Japanese beetles.

-Japanese beetles are about a half-inch in size.
+Japanese beetles are about a half-inch long.
 Their metallic-green bodies are partly covered by bronze-colored wings.
-They attack consume trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
+They attack devour trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
 The bugs consume only the material between the veins.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.